lsst-dm/dmtn-120/index.rst

   In practice, this means that components stored in "archives" can be rearranged and new header keywords can be added, but no other changes are possible.
 * minimize the number of new API elements added to allow operations on unknown components

+.. _exposureinfo_code:

 ExposureInfo Code Changes
 -------------------------

-:class:`lsst.afw.image.ExposureInfo` now contains a :class:`MutableGenericMap\<string> <lsst.afw.typehandling.MutableGenericMap>` that stores the :class:`~lsst.afw.image.ExposureInfo` components.
+:class:`lsst.afw.image.ExposureInfo` now contains a map that stores the :class:`~lsst.afw.image.ExposureInfo` components.
-Neither this interface nor its implementation class (at the time of writing, a :class:`~lsst.afw.typehandling.SimpleGenericMap`) are exposed to client code.
+This map is not exposed to client code.
 However, the C++ API for inserting and removing components does take a :cpp:class:`lsst::afw::typehandling::Key`, as there is no better way to make these methods type-safe.
-In Python, as for :class:`~lsst.afw.typehandling.GenericMap`, the key arguments are simple strings.
+In Python, as for :class:`lsst.afw.typehandling.GenericMap`, the key arguments are simple strings.

-While :class:`~lsst.afw.typehandling.GenericMap` can store both :class:`~lsst.afw.typehandling.Storable`\ s and shared pointers to :class:`~lsst.afw.typehandling.Storable`, it cannot preserve this distinction after persistence.
-While the ``lsst.table.io`` framework can persist both :cpp:class:`lsst::table::io::Persistable` and shared pointers to :cpp:class:`~lsst::table::io::Persistable`, it can only depersist shared pointers, so the information on whether an element was originally retrievable by reference or by shared pointer is lost.
-To avoid inconsistencies in saving and restoring :class:`~lsst.afw.image.Exposure`\ s, we require that generic components be pointers to :class:`~lsst.afw.typehandling.Storable` until we can change to a more flexible persistence framework.
+In the original conversion, :class:`~lsst.afw.image.ExposureInfo` stored its components in a :class:`MutableGenericMap\<string> <lsst.afw.typehandling.MutableGenericMap>`.
+The need for backwards-compatibility in :class:`~lsst.afw.image.ExposureInfo`, and the intersection of type requirements imposed by ``lsst.table.io`` and :class:`~lsst.afw.typehandling.GenericMap`, meant that all generic components had to be stored as shared pointer to ``const`` :class:`~lsst.afw.typehandling.Storable` (see :ref:`exposureinfo_code_constraints`).
+When it became clear that :class:`~lsst.afw.typehandling.GenericMap` will be a brittle class until at least C++17, we replaced the :class:`~lsst.afw.typehandling.MutableGenericMap` with a private class, ``StorableMap``, that only holds shared pointers to :class:`~lsst.afw.typehandling.Storable` but still checks for the appropriate subclass.
+This change will make :class:`~lsst.afw.image.ExposureInfo` much easier to maintain, at the cost of being unable to incorporate a broader range of types in the future.

-All but three of :class:`~lsst.afw.image.ExposureInfo`'s traditional components have been migrated to :class:`~lsst.afw.typehandling.GenericMap` storage.
+All but three of :class:`~lsst.afw.image.ExposureInfo`'s traditional components have been migrated to map-based storage.
 The three exceptions are:

 * The image metadata are stored in a :class:`lsst.daf.base.PropertySet`, which cannot inherit from :class:`~lsst.afw.typehandling.Storable` because it's in a dependency of ``lsst.afw``.